Movement Values

 The Speed Up Time value controls how many seconds are required for the platformer entity to reach max speed.
 This value is only available if using Speed Up/Down horizontal movement.

 Increasing this value makes the character makes the platformer entity feel sluggish.
 Decreasing this value makes the platformer entity feel more responsive.
 A value of 0 is identical to using Immediate horizontal movement.
 A larger speed up time can also be used for different terrains and environments.
 For example, a larger value can make the ground feel more slippery (if the character is walking on ice).
-A larger value can also make the character seem more heavy, or can be used to simulate under-water movement.
+A larger value can also make the character seem heavier, or can be used to simulate under-water movement.
 A larger Speed Up Time can be used for air movement so that control is less precise when in the air.

 The Slow Down Time value controls how many seconds it takes for the platformer entity to decelerate from full-speed to a standstill.
 A larger value can make the ground seem more slippery, especially when paired with a larger Speed Up Time.
 Usually Slow Down Time should not be larger than Speed Up Time.
 If the two values are similar, then this makes the ground feel slippery.
 The following table shows common combinations of Speed Up Time and Slow Down Time.
 The values High, Medium, and Low do not have fixed meaning, but a typical setup may include these values: